2018 Rinnai 250

 The 2018 Rinnai 250 was the 2nd stock car race of the 2018 NASCAR Xfinity Series season, and the 27th iteration of the event.
 The race was held on Saturday, February 24, 2018 in Hampton, Georgia at Atlanta Motor Speedway, a 1.54 miles (2.48 km) permanent asphalt quad-oval intermediate speedway.
 The race took the scheduled 163 laps to complete.
 At race's end, Kevin Harvick driving for Stewart-Haas Racing with Biagi-DenBeste would dominate the race and win his 1st and only win of the season driving a part-time schedule.
-The win was the 47th, and so far as of 2021, final win of his NASCAR Xfinity Series career.
+The win was the 47th, and final win of his NASCAR Xfinity Series career.
 To fill out the podium, Joey Logano of Team Penske and Christopher Bell of Joe Gibbs Racing would finish second and third, respectively.

 Background

 Atlanta Motor Speedway (formerly Atlanta International Raceway) is a track in Hampton, Georgia, 20 miles (32 km) south of Atlanta.
 It is a 1.54-mile (2.48 km) quad-oval track with a seating capacity of 111,000.
 It opened in 1960 as a 1.5-mile (2.4 km) standard oval.
 In 1994, 46 condominiums were built over the northeastern side of the track.
 In 1997, to standardize the track with Speedway Motorsports' other two 1.5-mile (2.4 km) ovals, the entire track was almost completely rebuilt.
 The frontstretch and backstretch were swapped, and the configuration of the track was changed from oval to quad-oval.
 The project made the track one of the fastest on the NASCAR circuit.